wp-plugins/mappress-google-maps-for-wordpress/readme.txt

 For even more features, try the [MapPress Pro Version](http://wphostreviews.com/mappress)

-= News =
-* The new beta versions (2.38.1 and higher) have dozens of new features like KML support, shape drawing, geoLocation capability and much more.
-[Learn more](http://wphostreviews.com/category/news)
+Or, check out the latest development version, which has dozens of new features like KML support, shape drawing, geoLocation capability and much more.
+[Learn more](http://wphostreviews.com/betas)

 = Key Features =
 * MapPress is based on the latest Google maps API v3 - it's fast, optimized for mobile phones - and no API keys are required!